Spirit-of-Oberon/ETH-Oberon-PlugIn-Win32/README.md

 Oberon is both the name of a programming language and operating system developed at [ETH Zürich](https://www.ethz.ch/en.html).

-Oberon System 3 for Windows (Win32s) Release 2.3 for use with Windows 95 and Windows NT.
+Oberon System 3 for Windows (Win32s) Release 2.4 for use with Windows 95, Windows 98 and Windows NT.
 This version is an offspring of the "Spirit of Oberon" Windows version created by Hannes Marais.

 Original source code was downloaded from [ftp://ftp.inf.ethz.ch/pub/ETHOberon/Win95NT/Old/](ftp://ftp.inf.ethz.ch/pub/ETHOberon/Win95NT/Old/)